An American Flag waving against a bright blue sky.

 Signature Events

-Boston’s biggest Independence Day event is the Boston Pops Fireworks Spectacular, which takes July 4th.
-Held at the Hatch Memorial Shell on the Esplanade, the free event begins at 8:00 PM and features the Boston Pops Orchestra under the direction of Keith Lockhart.
-The performance concludes with Tchaikovsky’s 1812 Overture, accompanied by real cannon fire and church bells, leading into a brilliant 30-minute fireworks display over the Charles River at 10:30 PM.
+Boston’s biggest Independence Day show is the Boston Pops Fireworks Spectacular on July 4th.
+Held at the Hatch Memorial Shell on the Esplanade, the free event begins at 7:00 PM with several famous musicians.
+The performance ends with Tchaikovsky’s 1812 Overture, accompanied by real cannon fire and church bells.
+Then comes a brilliant 30-minute fireworks display over the Charles River!

 Prime Viewing Locations